industrial-edge/qr-code-scanner/docs/Implementation.md

 ### Accessing input events

-Using an USB QR Code Scanner in Linux the Scanner is mounted to the generic input event interface located in /dev/input/.
+When using an USB QR code scanner in Linux the scanner is mounted to the generic input event interface located in /dev/input/.
 In this application example the python-evdev library is used to read the input events of the Industrial Edge Device.
 The evdev interface passes events generated in the kernel directly to user space through character devices typically located in the mentioned /dev/input/ folder.

 The python-evdev libray can be used in your python script by importing evdev: *import evdev*